ProgrammingHero1/Used-products-resale-market-Assignment/task_description.md

 3. Add a search bar on the homepage and show advertisements based on the search key
 4. Add animation on the homepage
 5. Add another route," **My Buyers,"** where you will have to show the Buyers name, email, item purchased, etc.
+6. Create a Make Admin route for the admin.
+Here an admin (admin only) will be able to make any buyer or seller an admin.

 ### **What to submit**